+61 (8) 9583 2428

 Offices and contacts in your area: Click her to find a local contact.

-(This tool will provide you with general advice about the closest NDIS and Partner office based on your suburb and postcode.
+(This link will provide you with general advice about the closest NDIS and Partner office based on your suburb and postcode.
 Please note your nearest office may not be your allocated ECEI or LAC partner.
 Call 1800 800 110 if you would like information about your allocated Partner office.)

 Play to Talk